The Underlying Causes Of Back Pain

 Poor execution of movement in sports and exercise activities can place unnatural strain on the spinal bones and cause back pain.
 Improper training methods are a major cause of pain and injury.
 An extremely common cause of back pain is distance running on hard surfaces like tarmac.
 Running on hard ground without correct technique & hip strength can place significant strain on delicate spinal joints and cause back pain.
 Mistakenly thinking that sit-ups & planks are a core exercise is also an ironic & very common cause of exercise related back pain.

 There are many lifestyle choices that can inflict forms of repetitive strain on the body.
 A great example would be the classic ‘supporting a child on your hip while doing things around the house’ on a daily basis.
 Being forced into slightly unnatural movements and positions by life is perfectly normal and healthy; it’s when these movements are excessively constant and repetitive that they can become a cause of back pain.

 Back Pain Caused By Stress

 More often than not people who show up at their chosen healthcare providers office with a fresh case of bad back pain have some kind of increased stress.
 Occupational, financial and relationship stresses are major triggers for episodes of acute back pain in a percentage of individuals.
 It is important to use the term ‘trigger’ as opposed to ‘cause’ here because if you have a healthy strong spine it is not at all likely that stress is going to trigger bad back pain.
-If however you are suffering with some of the issues listed above, stress can trigger those latent issues into an episode of pain.
+If however, you are suffering from some of the issues listed above, stress can trigger those latent issues into an episode of pain.

 Back Pain From Internal Organs